RubyMoney/money-rails/docs/gemstash-customize.7.md

 :db_url: postgres:///gemstash
 ```

 Regardless of the adapter you choose, the database will automatically migrate to your version of Gemstash whenever the database is needed.
-Except for `sqlite3`, you only need to ensure the database exists and Gemstash will do the rest.
+You only need to ensure the database exists and Gemstash will do the rest, except for `sqlite3` (for which Gemstash will also create the database for you).

 Cache
 -----